peterthehan/create-discord-bot/README.md

 You're ready to create your own Discord bot! 🎉

-If you were directed to follow the instructions found here from another README, return back there now and continue with the setup.
+If you were directed to follow the instructions found here from another `README`, return back there now and continue with the setup.
 Feel free to continue reading for more information.

 ## Documentation